micfuc/openwebrx_E_micfuc/README.md

 ## Information

-Jakob Ketterl has done a *lot* of work on OpenWebRX and has formed a group list on:
+Jakob Ketterl (https://github.com/jketterl/) has done a *lot* of work improving OpenWebRX which was orignally created by András Retzler (https://github.com/ha7ilm).
+Jakob has formed a group list on:

 [our groups.io group](https://groups.io/g/openwebrx).

 Jakob has a wealth of knowledge and is usually responsive on his group.
-This fork is absolutely not intended to supercede Jakob's work, which should be seen as the primary source for all things good on OWRX.
+This fork is absolutely not intended to supercede his work, which should be seen as the primary source for all things good on OWRX.

 What will appear here is a somewhat experimental version of OpenWebRX.
 It will contain changes that have been implemented following personal request(s), and in the interests of possibly enhancing this great software.
 I make it public because